 "They don't have the power to do that anymore," Boggs snaps.

 "They're doing it now," Cooper growls.
-"And depending on how many Districts take the offer, who's going to be left to stop them?"
+"And depending on how many Districts take the offer, who is going to be left to stop them?"

 This unsettling question silences us all.
 Now I know why we've all been kept alive.
 It wasn't about us.
 It was about the Games.
 The Final Games.
 The Games that needed to happen in order to put the odds back in the Capitol's favor.

 There's no way I can sleep now.
-I can't stop thinking.
+My mind is too overwhelmed.
 Thankfully I have the next watch.
 Before I go take a seat outside the cave, Finnick hands me some vines that he managed to tie together like a short length of rope.
 "Thought you could use it," Finnick smiles.

 "Thanks," I reply taking the vines from him.

-After taking my seat, I gaze up at the mountainside.
+After taking a seat outside the cave, I gaze up at the mountainside.
 If Snow doesn't care about our lives why doesn't he just make the volcano erupt?
 It would be quick.
-Just a couple minutes and he would never have to worry about the girl on fire ever again.
+Just a couple of minutes and he would never have to worry about the girl on fire ever again.
 There are so many ways he could kill me now.
 Does he have something specific planned out?
 Maybe that's why Peeta is here.
 Maybe Snow wants him to be the one to do it.
 Just another clever punishment from the Capitol.